Brief History of the Central Bank

 The increase in business activity and the need to house every employee under the same building saw the construction of a new premise to be known as the “ToRobert Haus” upon completion.
 It was named after the first Governor of the Bank and was built at the cost of sixteen million (K16, 000, 000) adjacent to the first building on Douglas Street in Downtown, Port Moresby.
 The building consisted of eight (8) floors with two (2) below the ground level.
 The construction work on the building started in 1988 and was completed in 1991.
 It was officially opened by the then Prime Minister, Sir Rabbie Namaliu on 1 November 1991.

-Since its establishment the Bank has had six (6) different governors.
+Since its establishment the Bank has had seven (7) different governors and if a permanent appointment is made soon, it will go up to (8) eight.
 The first governor of the Bank was Sir Henry ToRobert.
 He was also the longest serving executive of the Bank who served for about 20 years since 1973.
 Sir Mekere Morauta was appointed the Governor of the Bank after Sir ToRobert and served for fifteen (15) months from 31 July 1993 to 15 September 1994.
 He was then replaced by Mr. Koiari Tarata who was the Governor from 15 September 1994 to 8 April 1998.
 The fourth person appointed as Governor after Mr. Tarata was Mr. John Vulupindi who served for only four (4) months before he was replaced by Mr. Morea Vele.
 After Mr. Vele vacated the position in 1999 a career central banker, Sir Leonard Wilson Kamit was appointed to the position.
-The current governor of the Bank is Mr. Loi Bakani who took over the position from Sir Wilson Kamit on 9 December 2009.
+His successor, Mr. Loi Bakani took over the position from Sir Wilson Kamit on 9 December 2009.

 The Bank of Papua New Guinea will continue to adjust and change to be on par with the other Central Banks and the financial community world-wide to provide up to date services to the people of Papua New Guinea.